Loaded grenade launcher surfaces in Florida Goodwill donation bin

 Goodwill employees discovered a grenade launcher, loaded with a live grenade, over the weekend at a Sarasota store.

-MANATEE COUNTY, Fla. — Goodwill employees discovered a grenade launcher, loaded with a live grenade, over the weekend at a Sarasota store.
+MANATEE COUNTY, Fla. — Goodwill employees discovered a grenade launcher, loaded with a live grenade, over the weekend at a Sarasota, Florida store.

 Employees at a Bradenton store didn't recognize the weapon and sent it to Goodwill's Bargain Barn in Sarasota.

 Deputies with the Manatee County Sheriff's Office responded to the store on Sunday.
-A spokesperson tells ABC Action News, they disposed of the active grenade by placing the item in a Hazmat locker.
+A spokesperson said they disposed of the active grenade by placing the item in a Hazmat locker.

 "How is that even possible," asked Shannon Flinton, who shops at Goodwill weekly.
 "I've seen some crazy, off the wall things, but that's wild."

-Goodwill Manasota's retail store on 51st Avenue East in Bradenton receives an estimated 124,000 items annually, including some bizarre and dangerous donations that never make it to the sales floor.
+Goodwill retail store in Bradenton receives an estimated 124,000 items annually, including some bizarre and dangerous donations that never make it to the sales floor.

 "A urn with ashes inside of it, firearms, ammunition, gold teeth," said manager Joe Beshures.